 For me, it evokes Gregory Crewdson*, creator of lush imagery dealing with suburban psychological unrest.
 His images are not specific to any time period, but there are certainly visual crossovers with Mad Men.*Sidenote: I attended an artist talk of his where he referred to Mad Men as “the greatest work of sustained art in the past ten years.”
 See, full circle logic!

 Prior to his passing, Sally became close to Grandpa Gene.
 He was letting Sally drive his car down the street when he says he’ll buy her peaches that afternoon.
 Bobby complains that he’s allergic to peaches, but Gene tells him to shut it because his sister wants them.
 It’s at the A&P buying the peaches where he collapses.

 With this series of events in mind, I decided to make peach pie à la mode as a gesture toward Sally, even though she would be much older now, and also she’s not a real person.
 Betty probably would probably take it away from her anyway.

 Sweet vanilla bean ice cream and warm peaches offer a short, transient window of time to enjoy the dessert.
 I styled the photos after the image of the dining room and Sally in her ballet outfit, using dark, moody lighting and sheer fabrics.

-- Make the crust.
-Combine flour, sugar, and salt in a large mixing bowl
+- Combine flour, sugar, and salt in a large mixing bowl.

 - Cut in shortening and margarine and mix in with your hands until the dough looks like sand.